Decide what to study next year

 Year 9 is when pupils at mainstream schools choose the GSCE topics they would like to study next year.

-If your child isn't working at GCSE level, ask the school about other qualifications to work towards.
+If your young person isn't working at GCSE level, ask the school about other qualifications to work towards.

 These might include:

-If your child attends a specialist provision that goes up to Year 14 you might want to start thinking about whether they stay there until the end of year 14 (aged 19 ) or whether they should transfer to a college course at 16.
+If your young person attends a specialist provision that goes up to Year 14 you might want to start thinking about whether they stay there until the end of year 14 (aged 19 ) or whether they should transfer to a college course at 16.

 Have a Preparing for Adulthood Review (if you have an Education, Health and Care Plan)